-National or cultural variations
+4.2.3.1 National or cultural variations

 Social or cultural differences complicate translation and particular attention should be paid to the issue of concept equivalence, or lack thereof.
-Due to the historical evolution of SNOMED CT®, parts of the source language terminology are based on British or American administrative structures or clinical practices which may not necessarily be globally acceptable.
-This is currently seen in several of the sub-hierarchies of hierarchies within the international release such as Social context, Regime/therapy, Environment or geographical location, Substance and Pharmaceutical/biological product hierarchies.
+Due to the historical evolution of SNOMED CT®, parts of the source language terminology are based on British or American administrative structures or clinical practices, which may not necessarily be globally acceptable.
+This is currently seen in several sub-hierarchies within the international release such as Social context, Regime/therapy, Environment or Geographical location, Substance and Pharmaceutical/Biological product hierarchies.
 In connection with drug and vaccine concepts, there may be important equivalence difficulties regarding the way to represent drug dose form etc. At the same time, the local regulations may dictate which drugs should be included in the national edition.
 Therefore, Pharmaceutical/biological product is an example of a hierarchy that needs a complete revision involving local pharmacologists in order to be adapted to the local needs, preferably to establish a national extension.

 Although it would normally be possible to obtain a reasonably understandable national term for each concept, the local usability of such culture-dependent concepts remains an issue.
 Therefore, it may be necessary to elaborate new sub-hierarchies within a national edition that address those needs.
 In summary, it is recommended that, before starting the translation process, those sub hierarchies containing concepts that are not internationally valid are identified.
 The decision as to how to deal with these concepts should be taken locally.